rehierl/abstract-properties/02-x-mathematics/02-0-basic-maths/readme.md

 of a complex construct (e.g. a substring), which must be induced from a more complex construct based on a fixed known rule.

-Note that an interval-based perspective allows for a more abstract point on the definitions of the terms **prefix**, **infix** and **suffix**.
+Note that an interval-based perspective allows for a more abstract point of view on the definitions of **prefix**, **infix** and **suffix**.
 This abstract point of view allows to use these terms with non-linear orders.